Frequently Asked Questions and Answers for Alameda Renters

 Rents for September 1, 2020 - September 30, 2021: 75% of these months' total rent can be converted to "consumer debt" if you have given your landlord a "financial distress" declaration (see above), but you must pay at least the remaining 25% of that total by September 30, 2021.
 You must give your landlord a financial distress declaration (download the declaration at https://bit.ly/32W0XRp) every time you receive a notice to pay rent and are unable to pay.

-If you have not paid the minimum 25% of rent that is due by September 30, 2021, you may be protected from eviction for the past due rent if you apply for rental assistance.
+If a tenant does not pay the minimum 25% of rent that is due by September 30, 2021, the tenant may be protected from eviction for the past due rent if they apply for rental assistance.
 If you qualify, but fail to submit an application, you may face an eviction.
 Tenants are therefore encouraged to learn more about and apply for rental assistance (see information below).

 Note that regardless of the dates and even if you provided your landlord with a financial distress declaration, tenants must still pay all unpaid rent by May 31, 2023.
 If all unpaid rent is not paid by that date, the landlord may get a court judgment for the unpaid amount.
 The legal protection from the financial distress declaration and paying 25% of the rent just means that tenants can't be evicted for nonpayment of rent owed through September 30, 2021.